dgerosa/gwdet/README.md

 # gwdet: Detectability of gravitational-wave signals from compact binary coalescences

-This is a short python module to compute the detectability of gravitational-wave signal from compact binaries averaging over sky-location and source inclination.
+This is a short python module to compute the probability of detecting a gravitational-wave signal from compact binaries averaging over sky-location and source inclination.

-Right now, it can only handle non-spinning systems, will be generalized to spins eventually (any help is welcome!).

 The detectability function is defined by Finn and Chernoff in [arxiv:9301003](https://arxiv.org/abs/gr-qc/9301003) as a function of the projection parameter *Theta* (their Eq.
 3.31).
-Here however, we follow the notation of Dominik+ i n [arxiv:1405.7016](https://arxiv.org/abs/1405.7016), which used the projection parameter *w= Theta/4* (such that *0<=w<=1*).
-The detectability function is the cumilative distribution *P(>w)* of the projection parameter *w* (see their Eq.
-A.).
-Basically this gives the probabilty that an elliptically polarized gravitational-wave signal (like that of a binary) will be detected taking into account the antenna pattern of the detector and the inclination of the source.
-Here we consider a single detector, but note that in the real world we deal with networks.
+Here however, we follow the notation of Dominik+ in [arxiv:1405.7016](https://arxiv.org/abs/1405.7016), which defined *w= Theta/4* such that *0<=w<=1*.
+We are interested in the cumilative distribution *P(>w)* of the projection parameter *w* (see their Eq.
+A.1).
+This gives the probabilty that an elliptically polarized gravitational-wave signal (like that of a binary) will be detected taking into account the antenna pattern of the detector and the inclination of the source (here we consider a single detector,  even if in the real world we deal with networks...)

-If you have a (non-spinning) binary with masses m1 and m2 at redshift z, you first need to compute its signal-to-noise ratio assuming optimal orientation and location *snr_opt* (i.e. the source is face-on, overhead the detector).
-Then, specify a threshold, say 8, above which you consider the signal detectable.
+For a given (non-spinning) compact binary with masses m1 and m2 at redshift z, you first need to compute its signal-to-noise ratio *snr_opt* assuming optimal orientation and location  (i.e. the source is face on, overhead the detector).
+Then specify a threshold, say 8, above which you consider the signal detectable.
 The probabilty that a specific binary will be detected is just *P(w=8/snr_opt)*.

+Right now this code can only handle non-spinning systems.
+I will generalize it to spinning sources, eventually (any help is very welcome!
+Send a me a pull request).
+It's python 2 only for now, sorry...

 ## Installation and checkpoints

-You can install this using pip
+You can install this module using pip

 ~~~bash
 pip install gwdet